 Today is dedicated to the wonders of Vatnajokull National Park, a wilderness area in South Iceland.
 The National Park is full of beautiful sights to see, and of course, it's home to Europe's largest ice cap, Vatnajokull glacier.

 An optional extra you can add while at Jokulsarlon glacier lagoon is a boat tour on the lake.
-You can choose from either the more thrilling Zodiac tour or, the more relaxed Amphibian boat tour, which is better for families.
+You can choose either the more thrilling Zodiac tour or the more relaxed and family-friendly amphibian boat tour.
 Both tours bring you closer to the beauty of the lagoon.

-You could also add an optional extra at Skaftafell, in case you fancy a glacier hike in the afternoon.
-There’s nothing quite like stepping foot on a real-life glacier.
-A glacier hike is a worthy addition to your adventure and Skaftafell is a beautiful location for a walk.
+You could also add an optional extra at Skaftafell if you fancy a glacier hike in the afternoon.
+There's nothing quite like stepping foot on a real-life glacier.
+A glacier hike is a worthy addition to your adventure, and Skaftafell is a beautiful location for a walk.

-You’ll be staying in the village Kirkjubaejarklaustur for the night.
+You'll be staying in the village Vik for the night.

 There is a lot to see today as you make your way down the South Coast of Iceland.
 There are many exciting stops you can make along the way, including waterfalls and black sand beaches.
 There are also some exciting extras which you can add to this day.

 You could start your day by visiting lesser-known attractions like the waterfall Foss a Sidu and Fjadrargljufur canyon before heading to the must-see attractions around the village Vik.
 The village itself is worth a visit, but the main draw is the gorgeous views at Reynisfjara black sand beach.
 There you can see Reynisdrangar sea stacks and Dyrholaey, the peninsula with an arch-shaped hole.